Sano’s grudge against Saitou appears to have kicked into overdrive, but can he make his point?

 He’d altered his route home to take him past a clinic when it had become obvious that this new hobby or fixation of Sanosuke’s would not relent for a while, and the young man had timed things well enough this evening that it was only a short walk there with the extra weight.

 “Again, Fujita-san?” asked the doctor in a despairing tone as the officer entered.

 Saitou, laying Sano’s slack form down on the table as usual, shrugged.
 “It makes just as much sense to me,” he replied, drawing from his pocket, as usual, enough money to cover today’s treatment.
 “I believe he has a broken rib this time.”

 The doctor sighed, taking the money and stepping into the next room to retrieve what supplies would be necessary to patch Sano up yet again.

 Saitou looked down.
 “Ahou,” he said softly once more, shaking his head.
 “How many days will it take you to find something better to do with that energy of yours?”
 He snorted and added in a very dry and quiet tone, “As if I would admit it to you.”
 Then quickly, briefly, he bent and brushed his lips against Sano’s.
 “I was invincible.”
 He went to the door, turning to glance back once before he exited.
 “See you tomorrow.”

-Even when Sano’s one-up on Saitou, he’s still the one unconscious with a broken rib.
+A Strong Bad quote comes to mind here: “It’s like… even when we win, he wins.”
+Yet even when Sano’s one-up on Saitou, he’s still the one unconscious with a broken rib.
 I love it when he manages to win something, though.
 All it took to show Saitou was a month of getting his ass kicked XD